-This course is designed for students with an interest in stage performance work that features emphasis in the areas of singing, acting and dancing.
-With an emphasis on skill development in each of these three areas, the program is diverse and engaging.
-Utilizing individual and group performance work.
+The Musical Theatre course is designed for students with an interest in developing stage performance skills in the areas of singing, acting and dancing.
+This diverse and engaging program utilizes both individual and group performance work.
 Students are featured in a term end showcase as part of their final performance projects.
-Music Theatre is offered in the regular timetable in one semester for 5 credits.
+Musical Theatre is offered in the regular timetable as a one semester, 5-credit course.